How can I register?

 Late registrants are responsible for all of the required course assignments and tests.
 Exceptions to the Refund and Transfer Policies cannot be made for applicants who register late in a course.

 Fees do not include the cost of textbooks and/or supplies unless the course listing specifically states that all books and materials are included in the fee.
 Visit the Humber Bookstore for information on textbooks and supplies.
+For information about Humber fees, go to the Humber site.

 Non-Canadian residents will be charged a premium fee for courses.